Retta Thala: Music

-The background and soundtrack is composed by Sam C. S. On 8 April 2025, it was announced that Dhanush has lent his voice for a special song in the film.
-The audio rights have been acquired by T-Series.
+The background and soundtrack were composed by Sam C. S. On 8 April 2025, it was announced that Dhanush sang a song in the film.
+The audio rights were acquired by T-Series.
 The first single titled "Kannamma" sung by Dhanush was released on 19 September 2025.
+The second single titled "Kandara Kolli" was released on 21 November 2025.
+The third single titled "Dark Theme" was released on 12 December 2025.